 Blue Iguana

-An extremely unique iguana that comes from the Cayman Islands, this iguana is known for its bright blue coloring and large size, as it can grow to weigh over 30 pounds.
-Although this type is not as aggressive as some others, it is protected by the islands because it is an endangered species, making it unlikely to find as a pet.
+An extremely unique iguana that comes from the Cayman Islands, this iguana is known for their bright blue coloring and large size, as they can grow to weigh over 30 pounds.
+Although this type is not as aggressive as some others, they are protected by the islands because they are an endangered species, making them unlikely to find as a pet.

 Do Iguanas Make Good Pets?